 How are you showing your customers that you understand them?
-Whether it is the Geico gecko, Lily the AT&T likeable store clerk or the all-in-crisp-white, exuberant Flo the Progressive Girl, successful marketers know that creating an effective persona sells.
+Whether it is the Geico gecko, Jake the likeable State Farm agent, or the all-in-crisp-white exuberant Flo the Progressive Girl, successful marketers know that creating an effective persona sells.
 When it comes to buying and selling, the ability to influence a customer’s decision starts with showing that you understand what the customer thinks.
 It’s really all about building a story that makes an emotional connection.

 It is no longer enough to merely provide a list of features and benefits about your products and services.
 That type of marketing is too general to be impactful.
 Your potential customers are not walking down the aisle, paging through a catalogue or clicking through web pages with a list of features.
 They are looking for the right experiences.
 They buy cars that make their hearts race and their bodies feel young.
 They purchase diamonds that bring on happy tears and gasps of delight in the ones they love.
 The key is that what are you selling needs to be woven into the fabric of their lives.
 Anything less feels cold and clinical.